St Patrick’s Day March 17th

 Desserts are a bit tricky.
 Unlike us Scots, there does not seem to be much of a dessert tradition in Ireland.
 Please let me know if you have information to the contrary!
 For a St Patrick’s day lunch I catered a few years ago, I came across an excellent Chocolate Chip cheesecake with Baileys.
 Don’t panic!
 You have enough Baileys left over to toast St Patrick!

 A warming beef stew with a rich gravy made with Guinness and orange zest.
 Perfect for St Patrick's Day.

-- 2 bottles or cans of Guinness together with some beef stock or water
+- 1 bottle or can of Guinness together with some beef stock or water

 - large onion, diced